zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 [end of dialogue]

 I want to start this episode by apologizing a littl e bit for my voice today.
 It seems to be a little “hoarse” (hoarse).
-When your voice i s “hoarse,” you sound like this.
+When your voice is “hoarse,” you sound like this.
 You sound as though perhaps you’ve been using your voice too much.
 Maybe screaming at the television, as I was doing last ni ght when the Dodgers were playing – my favorite baseball team, of course.

 Anyway, this episode is not about voices or basebal l.
 It’s about breaching a contract.
 A “contract” (contract) is a legal agreem ent between two people or two organizations – we usually use the term “parties” ( parties).
 This isn’t the kind of party where you go drinking and dancing.
 The term “ party” in legal English, if you will, refers to two people or groups that are part of some sort of official contract or agreement.